 “After doing a little research I discovered EACH - the support and services they provide are so wonderful not just for Maisy but to us all as a family.
 Maisy has music therapy which has become such a valuable part of her life.
 It has helped her to progress in so many ways – allowing her to use her hearing in a more productive way, encouraging communication skills such as sounds and body movements and provides her with an all important soothing effect when she isn't feeling well.
 She is definitely familiar now with Ray who does the sessions with her.
 He sometimes even gets a smile which she only does to people she knows well and likes!

 “Maisy receives specialist play which is a fun activity that at times she responds to in such a wonderful way.
 We all attend family events such as Treefest, Christmas parties and the Dance East days which are fantastic.
 These events help us make such important memories of things we wouldn't be able to do anywhere else because of Maisy's needs and gives us that all important time just being a family.”

-Maisy’s little sister Poppy, who is five years-old, also loves her time at The Treehouse.
-Sophie continued: “Poppy came into our lives five years ago and what an amazing journey that has been!
+Maisy’s little sister Poppy, who is eight years-old, also loves her time at The Treehouse.
+Sophie continued: “Poppy came into our lives eight years ago and what an amazing journey that has been!
 The bond Maisy and Poppy share is unbreakable and now Poppy is old enough she attends the sibling groups which she really enjoys as well as group music sessions.
 We love spending time together at The Treehouse in the sensory room, the wonderful woodland and play area.
 Maisy's Dad and I also attend the Mums and Dads nights which we enjoy very much.